See how Gallery handles change orders in NYC home renovation projects, something every customer wants to avoid.

 When your contractor provides you with the initial estimate, examine the finish and fixture allowances, especially the ones you’re hoping to make luxury.
 Change orders are likely to crop up in this area if your contractor doesn’t give you an accurate estimate upfront.
 Before you hire someone, make sure they know you’re expecting high-end materials and that your project plan reflects your preferences.

 Turnkey contractors can help you avoid a change order request because they incorporate every aspect of the project in the initial proposal, using input from multiple experts.
-A full-service design-build firm like Gallery, for example, will ensure every part of your project, from architectural drafting and construction to design and finishes, is included in the first proposal you see.
+A full-service design-build firm like Gallery, for example, will ensure every part of your project, from architectural drafting and construction to interior design and finishes, is included in the first proposal you see.

 When it comes to change order management in construction, Gallery works to combat the problem right from the beginning.